ashishbhatti/machine_intelligence_lectures_uav_lab/jetson-nano/readme.md

 ### Getting Started

 Once you have sufficient knowledge of linux command line and python, check [**Learn Computer Vision with Jetson Nano**](https://youtu.be/CRpW9wrRKx4?si=4HD_eAui6ny9qWGz) tutorial by Murtaza's Workshop Youtube Channel.
 This tutorial covers just the basics, but will familiarize you with the environment.
+This uses [Viola-Jones Method](https://towardsdatascience.com/viola-jones-algorithm-and-haar-cascade-classifier-ee3bfb19f7d8) aka Haar-Cascade Classifier, to detect the objects.
+You will get an idea that how powerful just a simple algorithm can be.
+You will also learn about modules, which are tools in the hands of a software developer.